The critical variational setting for stochastic evolution equations: Introduction

 Our method of proof differs from the classical variational setting which is based on Galerkin approximation.
 Local well-posedness is an immediate consequence of our paper \cite{AV19_QSEE_1}, which is the stochastic analogue of the theory of critical evolution equations recently obtained in \cite{PrussWeight2, CriticalQuasilinear, addendum}.
-To obtain global well-posedness, we use the coercivity condition to derive an a priori estimate via It\^{o}'s formula.
-Using a variation of our blow-up criteria, recently obtained in \cite{AV19_QSEE_2}, we deduce global existence.
-Continuous dependence on the initial data turns out to be a delicate issue, and is proved via maximal regularity techniques combined with a local Gronwall lemma.
+In our previous work \cite{AV19_QSEE_2} we provided several sufficient conditions for global well-posedness in terms of blow-up criteria.
+In the current paper we present a consequence of one of these blow-up criteria, and we check it via the coercivity condition and It\^{o}'s formula.
+This leads to global well-posedness for the variational setting considered here.
+Continuous dependence on the initial data turns out to be a delicate issue, and is proved via maximal regularity techniques combined with a local Gronwall lemma (see Appendix \ref{app:gronwall}).